JacobProut/DBClientApplication/README.txt

             - On the bottom of the form there is a button called: Return to Reports Menu.
                 - Clicking on this button returns the user to "Reports Menu".

-                                **THIS IS THE ADDITIONAL REPORT FOR A3F**
         - Schedules created by Users Button: Opens up the "Viewing User Schedules" Form.
             - On this form there is a comboBox that contains all the "Users" in the database and a Table right below it.
                 - Selecting a "User" will populate the table with all the Appointments associated/created to/by that "User".
                     - The table will show: Appointment_ID, Title, Description, Location, Type, Start Date/Time, End Date/Time, Customer_ID, and Contact_ID.

             - On the bottom of the form there is a button called: Return to Reports Menu.
                 - Clicking on this button returns the user to "Reports Menu".
-                                **END OF ADDITIONAL REPORT FOR A3F**

         - Return to Appointment Scheduler Button:
             - Clicking on this button opens up a prompt called "Closing Reports Menu".